 1. Year of Operation.
-Elementary and Middle schools in their first year of operation may request to be exempt from school grading in order to establish a baseline for performance.
+Elementary and Middle schools in their first year of operation may request to be exempt from accountability in order to establish a baseline for performance.
 High schools may request an exemption for their first two years of operation.
-The School Grading Exemption Request Form is available on the Assessment and Accountability web page at: https://schools.utah.gov/file/eb8500ab-7c20-460a-ae44-7cbd2c14f0e9
+To request this exemption, please contact Aaron Brough, Director of Data and Statistics: Aaron.Brough@schools.utah.gov.

 2. N-Size.
 Utah defines a minimum number of students, or n-size, of 10 in accountability calculations to ensure maximum student group visibility while protecting student privacy and maintaining reliability.
-The National Center for Educational Statistics indicates that a minimum n-size of 10 is acceptable when applying a population perspective to statistical soundness (NCES, 2010)
+The National Center for Educational Statistics indicates that a minimum n-size of 10 is acceptable when applying a population perspective to statistical soundness (NCES, 2010).
 Utah recognizes that protecting the privacy of students and personally identifiable information is of the utmost importance.
-Utah ensures the minimum number is sufficient to not reveal any personally identifiable information by using a system of primary and complementary controls to protect the information.
+Utah ensures the minimum n sufficiently protects personally identifiable information by using a system of primary and complementary controls to protect the information.
 A minimum n-size of 10 student tests allows the accountability system to maximize the number of indicators which can be calculated for a school and for the performance of student group while maintaining statistical soundness and protecting student privacy (Utah Consolidated State Plan, 2018).